Chrysoblephus laticeps: Description

+Genomics

+A high-quality scaffold-level genome assembly of Chrysoblephus laticeps was published in 2026 using Oxford Nanopore and Illumina sequencing technologies.
+The assembled genome size is approximately 758 Mb, with a BUSCO completeness of 99.3%.
+Genome annotation predicted 39,218 protein-coding genes.

 Taxonomy

 Chrysoblephus laticeps Was first formally described as Chrysophrys laticeps in 1830 by the French zoologist Achille Valenciennes with its type locality given as the Cape of Good Hope in South Africa.
 The genus Chrysoblephus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

 Chrysoblephus laticeps has the specific namelaticeps which means "broad head", an allusion to the wide forehead of this species.